 Assembly Bill (AB) 481 requires each law enforcement agency's governing body to adopt a written military use policy by ordinance in addition to other requirements by the bill.
-The following are required:

 - Publish the draft military equipment use policy to the Police Department's website 30 days ahead of a public hearing to approve the policy. - Obtain approval by the applicable governing body (Mayor and City Council), by adoption of a military equipment use policy prior to taking certain actions relating to the funding, acquisition, or use of military equipment, as defined.
-(See definitions below) - Publish an annual report by the law enforcement agency to include each type of military equipment approved by the governing body. - Annual review of the military equipment use ordinance by the governing body, and option to either disapprove a renewal of a type of military equipment or amend the military equipment use policy if it determines that the military equipment does not comply with standards for approval. - Hold at least one well publicized and conveniently located community engagement meeting within 30 days of submitting and publicly releasing the annual military equipment report.
+(See definitions below) - Publish an annual report by the law enforcement agency to include each type of military equipment approved by the governing body. - Annual review of the military equipment use ordinance by the governing body, and option to either disapprove a renewal of a type of military equipment or amend the military equipment use policy if it determines that the military equipment does not comply with standards for approval.